taddison/personal-site/content/blog/2019/01/overhead-of-event-hub-outputs-with-azure-functions/index.md

 This post explores the answer to that question for a trivial C# function, and provides a few pointers to help get your head around consumption billing.

-If you're wondering why we wanted to deconstruct the function's cost when an _execution unit_ costs a mere 16 picdollars (16x10^-12), consider what we saw after our first week at full load:
+If you're wondering why we wanted to deconstruct the function's cost when an _execution unit_ costs a mere 16 picodollars (16x10^-12), consider what we saw after our first week at full load:

 ![A lot of executions](./Trillions.png)